Ryan Blaney earns 1st career NASCAR championship and gives Roger Penske back-to-back Cup titles

-AVONDALE, Ariz. — (AP) — Ryan Blaney raced to his first career NASCAR championship on Sunday by banging his way past contender Kyle Larson in the closing laps at Phoenix Raceway to give Team Penske back-to-back Cup titles.
+- CDC hiring for ‘many vacancies’ with up to 6-figure salaries, including remote work

+- Gwinnett County woman remembered as ‘fighter’, ‘light’ after passing from rare disease

-The third generation racer is the first Ohio-born driver to win the Cup title and followed teammate Joey Logano, who won for Roger Penske a year ago.
+Blaney became the first Ohio-born driver to win the Cup title and followed teammate Joey Logano, who won for Penske a year ago.
 It was an amazing finish for Ford Performance, which struggled most of the season but came on late with Blaney, who won two of the final six playoff races.

-Ford wound up sweeping championship weekend with titles from Ben Rhodes in the Truck Series and Cole Custer in the Xfinity Series.
-It was the first manufacturer championship sweep since 2001, and Ford is only the second manufacturer to do it.
-Chevrolet did it five different times.

 The title was the fourth in the Cup Series for Penske, but first time “The Captain” has consecutive Cups.
 His IndyCar program won back-to-back championships in 2016 and 2017 with Simon Pagenaud and Josef Newgarden and Penske has 44 total championships across motorsports.

+Blaney for sure needed it on Sunday, and used an expletive to admit he deliberately ran into Chastain.

+“Yes I hit him on purpose.
+He blocked me on purpose 10 times,” Blaney said.
+“So yeah I hit him on purpose.
+He backed me up to the other championship guy (Larson) and I gotta go.”

-Blaney has driven for Penske since 2013, when he was 19 years old.
+Team Penske has won three Cup titles in the past six seasons, and Blaney has driven for Penske since 2013, when he was 19 years old.
+He said it was a goal this entire week to add consecutive NASCAR titles to Penske’s legacy.

 “It was definitely on my mind to give him consecutive titles, I mean, because he’s done everything in motorsports and we had a chance to go back-to-back on the Cup side with him,” Blaney said.
 “I mean, we couldn’t pass up that opportunity.
 So everyone worked really hard to make it happen and I’m so proud of the effort.”